-Step back in time to a time of glamour, relaxed pace of life and graceful elegance with this inspired editorial at Nurstead Court.
+Step back in time to a time of glamour, relaxed pace of life and graceful elegance.
 I love Downton Abbey and everything it symbolises!
 The old world way of doing things, the unhurried pace of life and above all the family saga that sat right at the heart of the classic drama reminds us so much of what happens in our modern day families.
 I think that’s what has endeared the show to millions around the world, myself included and the perfect inspiration for this garden party wedding inspiration.

 It is from this much loved drama that I took my inspiration from to design this garden party wedding editorial.
 The Grantham clan always celebrated in style so I went about carefully selecting the wedding suppliers and key pieces for the shoot to get the feel of and reflect some of the style that the show is known for whilst still keeping it modern.

 For the venue, I choose Nurstead Court, the 18h century Manor House with gorgeous manicured grounds that is so reminiscent of the grounds at Highclere castle (where Downton was shot).
-The Manor also has a lot of rich history which I will go into on another post but suffice to say that it provided the perfect backdrop for our garden wedding shoot.
+The Manor also has a lot of rich history which I will go into on another post but suffice to say that it provided the perfect backdrop for our garden party wedding shoot.

 For the wedding dresses, I contacted Kate Edmondson Couture for her beautiful designs.
-Kate designs beautiful understated elegant vintage wedding dresses fit for the modern bride.
+Kate designs beautiful understated elegant wedding dresses fit for the modern bride.
 I wanted dresses that reminded me of both Lady Mary and Lady Edith’s wardrobe and Kate’s were the perfect choice.